rscipher001/creator_api/README.md

 #### Singleton

-This item can only have one entry in the database, There are two types of singleton, Singleon being single doesn't support all 7 methods, Only the folowing api methods are supported by singleton
+This item can only have one entry in the database, There are two types of singleton, Singleton being single doesn't support all 7 methods, Only the following api methods are supported by singleton

 - GET /resource - Show: for getting it
 - POST /resource - Store: for creating or updating it